 Below the cumulative graph, it also has a data table.
 The cumulative graph helps for a quick and easy understanding of changes in the examinee’s body composition and current condition.
 The body composition history allows an individual beginning a variety of health treatment plans such as dietary-exercise modifications to monitor and track their progress.
 This allows for body composition changes to be monitored over time, taking into account where the individual started, the progress being made, changes in the overall body composition, and the ability to identify if modifications need to be made to the treatment plan based on the body composition history.

 Visceral Fat AreaVisceral Fat is the fat surrounding your major organs.
 InBody provides an output of the amount of visceral fat area the examinee has.
 Because of the location of visceral fat, the amount of visceral fat the examinee has is associated with the risk of developing certain health diseases.
 An accumulation of visceral fat can contribute to increased risk of Insulin-Resistant Diabetes, Heart Disease, Stroke, and even Dementia.
 The accumulation of visceral fat has also been associated with technical difficulties in performing surgery, specifically abdominal surgery.
-It is recommended to maintain a Visceral Fat Level under 10 to minimize health risks associated with excess visceral fat.
+It is recommended to maintain a Visceral Fat Level under 10 and a Visceral Fat Area of 100 or under to minimize health risks associated with excess visceral fat.
 Therefore, it is important to monitor the examinee’s visceral fat levels provided by InBody in order to properly assess that individual’s current chances of developing the mentioned health risks.

 Body Fat Mass-Lean Body Mass ControlBody Fat - LBM provides the examinee a gauge that allows them to optimize the InBody770 Result for their dietary-exercise modification programs, a llowing the examinee to make adjustments to the lean body mass-fat mass ratio rather than simply increasing or decreasing his/her weight.
 It explains to the examinee how to control his/her weight, especially by gaining or losing muscle or fat.